A New Torus Generator for AGAMA: What's in the toolbox

 \subsection{Coverage of phase space}

 The introduction of harmonic-oscillator HJ maps and more flexible point transformations has materially extended the range of tori that can be successfully generated.
-In particular, tori can now be constructed for highly eccentric orbits that the BM16 failed on.
+In particular, tori can now be constructed for highly eccentric orbits that the BM16 mapper failed on.
 Fig.~\ref{fig:StackSoS} illustrates this fact by plotting a surface of section for a perfect ellipsoid \citep{deZeeuw1985} at a small value ($0.05)$ of $J_\phi$.
 The black curves are obtained from St\"ackel's analytic formulae, while the red and green curves were produced by a {\it TorusGenerator}: the red curves include the generating function (\ref{eq:defS}) while the green curves use only the toy map.
 The six largest black curves were generated by harmonic-oscillator maps while the five smaller curves were generated by isochrone maps.
 See Section~\ref{sec:ToyMap} for an explanation of when and why a harmonic oscillator provides a better HJ map than an isochrone.
-The BM16 code, upon which the torus mapper of \agama\ is based, is unable to generate most of these tori.
+The BM16 mapper, upon which the torus mapper of \agama\ is based, is unable to generate most of these tori.
+It abandons construction because getting the \rms\ in $H$ down requires an increase in the number of $S_\vk$ employed, but adding $S_\vk$ increases the frequency at which negative toy actions are encountered.
+The key to escaping this bind is to upgrade the toy map.

+{\rd We set both old and new torus mappers to create tori for the perfect ellipsoid with unit mass and scalelength and axis ratio $c/a=0.6$.
+The tori formed a $4^3$ grid in action space: each action set in turn to $0.01,\,0,05,\,0.25$ and 1.
+With $J_\phi=0.01$ the old mapper returned a torus in only 3/16 cases, namely when $J_r\ge0.05$ and $J_z=1$.
+With $J_\phi=0.05$ the old mapper returned a torus in 8/16 cases, always failing when $J_r=1$ and sometimes when $J_r=0.25$ or $0.01$.
+With $J_\phi=0.25$, the old mapper failed when $J_r=1$ but otherwise returned a torus.
+With $J_\phi=1$, the old mapper returned a torus except when $J_r=1$ and $J_z\ge0.25$.
+The new mapper produced tori in every case although in one case, $\vJ=(1,1,.05)$, sections of the $(R,z)$ plot of the orbit were marred by wiggles arising from poor convergence of the series for the generating function $S(\vJ,\thetaT)$.
+Increasing the parameters {\tt timesr} and {\tt timesz} in the routine {\tt fitTorus} suppressed the wiggles. }